Conversation for Non-verifiable Learning: Self-Evolving LLMs through Meta-Evaluation: Method

 \textbf{Round 3: Final Verdict.} After observing all revised solutions $\{s_j^{\text{rev}}\}_{j=0}^{N-1}$, each agent $i$ produces a final ranking $\mathcal{R}_i^{\text{final}}$ via pairwise comparisons (similar format to Round 1).
 Aggregating these rankings yields post-conversation scores $V^{\text{final}}$, reflecting the group's updated assessment after critique and revision.

 \textbf{Key design:} The initial ranking establishes a pre-conversation baseline $V^{\text{init}}$, which represents the group's initial assessment \emph{before} agents see any critiques and before solutions are revised.
 This baseline helps measure whether the generated critiques lead to actual improvements after revision.
 Specifically, we measure the change in scores $\Delta V_k = V_k^{\text{final}} - V_k^{\text{init}}$ to quantify critique effectiveness.
 Agents do not see each other's rankings, ensuring independent judgment (detailed rationale in Appendix~\ref{app:design_rationale}).
-Figure~\ref{fig:method} illustrates this four-round process.
+Figure~\ref{fig:method} illustrates this four-round process; the full pseudocode is provided in Algorithm~\ref{alg:conl}.

 Since multi-agent conversations can easily exceed the context window, we implement a memory buffering module that compresses past conversations while preserving key details (decisions, reasons, constraints).
-When the memory buffer is enabled, the output for each round is compressed into a condensed version for the next round's history (see Memory Buffer in Section~\ref{exp:setup} for details).
+When the memory buffer is enabled, the output for each round is compressed into a condensed version for the next round's history (see Memory Buffer in Section~\ref{exp:setup} for implementation details).